lee-blake/CME-Commitment-to-Change/Documentation/User.md

 - Must be logged in.

 1. Obtain an invitation link from a provider.
-  - It should look something like the link in [Inviting Clinicians to a Course via a link (Provider Profile)](#inviting-clinicians-to-a-course-via-a-link-provider-profile).
+  - It should look something like the link in [Inviting Clinicians to your Course](#inviting-clinicians-to-your-course).
-3. Click the link or paste it into your browser.
+2. Click the link or paste it into your browser.
-4. If prompted, log in.
+3. If prompted, log in.

 ![Clinician join course](<../Auxiliary Files/Images/User_Images/clinician_confirm_join_course.png>)

 5. You will automatically be enrolled in the course and be taken to that course's page.

-### - Viewing a Course (Clinician Profile)
+### - Viewing a Course
 - This page displays the details of a course you are enrolled in.
 - Must be logged in.
 - Must be a member of the course.